tbm-2303/OLA1-SI/research/enterprise_integration_notes.md

 - data-centric
 - event-driven
 - application-centric and their pros and cons.
 Each one of these patterns can be used in a variety of use cases.

+#### 1. Data-Centric Integration
++ Focus on SST(single source of truth):
+	+The primary goal is to have a centralized and authoritative data repository, ensuring that all applications within the organization access consistent and accurate information.